chime/terraform-aws-alternat/README.md

 - We intentionally use `most_recent=true` for the Amazon Linux 2 AMI.
 This helps to ensure that the latest AMI is used in the ASG launch template.
 If a new AMI is available when you run `terraform apply`, the launch template will be updated with the latest AMI.
 The new AMI will be launched automatically when the maximum instance lifetime is reached.

-- Most of the time, except when the instance is actively being replaces, NAT traffic should be routed through the NAT instance and NOT through the NAT Gateway.
-You should monitor your logs for the text "Failed connectivity tests!
-Replacing route" and alert when this occurs as you may need to manually intervene to resolve a problem with the NAT instances.
+- Most of the time, except when the instance is actively being replaced, NAT traffic should be routed through the NAT instance and NOT through the NAT Gateway.
+You can monitor the logs for the text "Failed connectivity tests!
+Replacing route" to be alerted to NAT instance failures.

 - There are four Elastic IP addresses for the NAT instances and four for the NAT Gateways.
 Be sure to add all eight addresses to any external allow lists if necessary.